 - If you would like one or more co-authors to edit the draft/manuscript, then you can give them access by checking the “edit” box next to the authors.

-- Selection of the categories: At the moment, Matters offers publication only in two categories: Biology and Medicine.
+- Selection of the categories: At the moment, Matters offers publication only in three categories: Chemistry, Biology and Medicine.
 Please check one from this list (in the case of interdisciplinary work, select both).
 Also, choose a sub-discipline from the list given.
 If you cannot find your sub-discipline, please check “other” or type in your sub-discipline.

 - Keywords: Please provide at least 3 keywords that represent your work.
 We provide a short list from which you can select by using the drop-down menu.
 If you do not find your keywords, simply type them in the available box.